Tcstuckey/E05a-Input/README.md

 # E05-Input

-This is an exercise to help you become accustomed to how Godot treats user input.
+This is a rocketship game created in class on Godot for a C-220 at IU, Bloomington This is an exercise to help you become accustomed to how Godot treats user input.

 Instructions are as follows: